asreview/asreview/docs/source/progress.rst

 .. tip::

-  The data behind the recall plot can be used to calculate the `knee-algortitm <https://github.com/asreview/asreview/discussions/1115#discussioncomment-2812003>`_ as a stopping criteria.
+  The data behind the recall plot can be used to calculate the `knee-algorithm <https://github.com/asreview/asreview/discussions/1115#discussioncomment-2812003>`_ as a stopping criteria.

 Mark project as finished